Seaspan Corporation: Heading Higher With A 7.2% Dividend Yield

 Risks

 - SSW is highly leveraged with net senior debt to EBITDA of 5.5x and 7.0x including preferred shares.
 Not paying dividends to the preferred shares would not result in an event of default but preclude the company from paying dividends to common shareholders.
-The high leverage is mitigated by the fact that the company has long term contracts with its customers and the shipping industry seems to be close to a bottom.
+The high leverage is mitigated by the fact that the company has long-term contracts with its customers and the shipping industry seems to be close to a bottom.
 Higher rates and activity should benefit SSW’s profitability and decrease leverage.

 - The company is dependent on continued access to debt markets to refinance maturities coming due.
 This is mitigated by a maturity schedule that is relatively spread out and should pose no problems until 2019 when $445m is due, or $180m after estimated FCF before capex (see table below).
-This assumes no improvement in the company’s earnings in the future and does not include effect of newbuilding’s.
+This assumes no improvement in the company’s earnings in the future and does not include the effect of newbuildings.

 - SSW is materially exposed to Chinese shippers with a total of 34 ships (both owned and managed) leased to Chinese shipping companies.
 Additionally, many of its ships have been and will be in the future constructed in China.

-- Because the judicial system in China is not fully developed and has inherent uncertainties this could limit the legal protections available to SSW in the event of a dispute with a Chinese customer or ship yard.
+- Because the judicial system in China is not fully developed and has inherent uncertainties, this could limit the legal protections available to SSW in the event of a dispute with a Chinese customer or shipyard.

 SSW is the largest independent container ship owner with a fleet of 87 container ships and an additional 15 ships under management for 3rd parties.
-The company was founded in 2005 and is controlled by Dennis Washington, a U.S. billionaire that is also active aviation, shipbuilding, rail heavy machinery and mining.
+The company was founded in 2005 and is controlled by Dennis Washington, a U.S. billionaire who is also active in aviation, shipbuilding, rail heavy machinery and mining.

 The company owns vessels ranging in size from 2,500 to 14,000 TEU ships with a total capacity of 620,000 TEUs with major customers including ANL, CMA CGM, COSCO, CSCL, Hapag-Lloyd, K-Line, Maersk, MOL, Yang Ming and ZIM.

-The company headquartered in Hong Kong has a total of 4,500 employees.
+The company is headquartered in Hong Kong has a total of 4,500 employees.

 Summary Financials and Valuation

-The table below shows SSW’s summary financials including common dividend coverage and P/B. The current 12.5c quarterly dividend (7.2% yield at current prices) represents 16.6% of cash from operations less dividends to preferred stock which leaves a lot of headroom.
+The table below shows SSW’s summary financials including common dividend coverage and P/B. The current 12.5c quarterly dividend (7.2% yield at current prices) represents 16.6% of cash from operations less dividends to preferred stock, which leaves a lot of headroom.

-Capital expenditures have been ignored in this analysis as investments are primarily for new ships which can largely be financed once a long-term lease is in place - I am focused on dividend coverage in a scenario where SSW is not growing its fleet.
+Capital expenditures have been ignored in this analysis as investments are primarily for new ships, which can largely be financed once a long-term lease is in place - I am focused on dividend coverage in a scenario where SSW is not growing its fleet.

 Recent Industry Commentary